Imitating Task and Motion Planning with Visuomotor Transformers: Introduction

 \section{Introduction}

 Large-scale data-driven learning, powered by the Transformer architecture~\cite{vaswani2017attention}, has transformed the fields of natural language processing (NLP) and computer vision (CV).
-Large models at the scale of billions of parameters, trained on massive corpi such as Common Crawl, WebText2~\cite{brown2020language}, JFT-300M~\cite{sun2017revisiting} and LAION-5B~\cite{schuhmann2022laion}, exhibit powerful capabilities.
-These models can write coherently~\citep{brown2020language,chowdhery2022palm}, answer free-form questions~\cite{thoppilan2022lamda}, dominate ImageNet classification performance~\cite{dosovitskiy2020image,liu2021swin}, and generate high resolution images conditioned on text~\cite{saharia2022photorealistic}.
-Although there is recent work applying large Transformers to robot learning~\cite{rt12022arxiv,saycan2022arxiv,reed2022generalist}, the recipe of large-scale data-driven learning and Transformers has not yet achieved the same level of widespread success in robotics.
-One significant bottleneck in applying large, data-hungry Transformer models to robotics is a lack of useful data.
-In this work, we address robotic manipulation, a setting in which data collection is especially challenging because it requires the robot to interact in \textbf{real-time} with the world.
-Furthermore, not all interactions are equal: for datasets to be useful, these interactions should be \textbf{relevant} for solving manipulation tasks of interest.
+Large models at the scale of billions of parameters, trained on massive corpi~\cite{brown2020language, sun2017revisiting, schuhmann2022laion} exhibit powerful capabilities such as writing coherently~\citep{brown2020language,chowdhery2022palm}, answering questions~\cite{thoppilan2022lamda}, and image classification~\cite{dosovitskiy2020image,liu2021swin} and generation~\cite{saharia2022photorealistic}.
+Although there is recent work applying large Transformers to robot learning~\cite{rt12022arxiv,saycan2022arxiv,reed2022generalist}, the recipe of large-scale data-driven learning and Transformers has not yet achieved the same level of widespread success in robotic manipulation.
+One significant bottleneck is a lack of useful data -- data collection is especially challenging because it requires the robot to interact in \textbf{real-time} with the world.
+Furthermore, not all data is useful: the collected interactions should be \textbf{relevant} for solving manipulation tasks of interest.
 Finally, for learned policies to be broadly applicable, they require access to a \textbf{diverse} set of task instances, which necessitates a \textbf{scalable} data collection pipeline.

-Prior work has largely explored two forms of data-collection: human supervision and reinforcement learning (RL), each of which has key limitations.
-While the use of human teleoperation~\citep{hokayem2006bilateral,argall2009survey,mandlekar2018roboturk} has resulted in great progress for training large scale models \citep{jang2022bc,rt12022arxiv}, collecting vast quantities of teleoperation data requires a significant investment of human time and labor.
-For example, for RT-1~\cite{rt12022arxiv}, the authors spent a year and a half collecting 130K demonstrations.
-Human play data~\citep{lynch2020learning,lynch2020language,cui2022play,rosete2022latent} is a more scalable alternative, but it still requires a human in-the-loop and does not necessarily produce task relevant data.
-On the other hand, RL has the potential to scale more efficiently via autonomous data collection, but it is prohibitively expensive to run in terms of robot time due to its sample inefficiency~\citep{kalashnikov2018scalable,kalashnikov2021mt,zhu2020ingredients,pong2019skew}, and requires significant computation time and human reward engineering \cite{akkaya2019solving,handa2022dextreme}.